Healthy Granola Recipe

 Getting Creative with Mix-Ins

-When I’m gifting granola or during the holidays, I will often add citrus zest to granola.
-About 2 teaspoons of freshly zest citrus peel add a delicious, unexpected flavor.
+When I'm gifting granola or during the holidays, I often add citrus zest.
+About 2 teaspoons of freshly zested citrus peel adds a delicious, unexpected flavor.
+See my favorite Christmas Granola recipe for inspiration!

 Here are some quick tips to make this granola clumpy.